runvnc/timequerylog/README.md

-JSONL (newline-separated JSON) logging separated into a files per hour of day with simple query between start and end time with match function.
+JSONL (newline-separated JSON) (or MessagePack/Snappy) logging separated into a files per hour of day with simple query between start and end time with match function.

+The idea is to make it more efficient to query logs for a specific time period or type of data/event by breaking up the files in a consistent way.
+Using MessagePack and/or Snappy can significantly reduce the disk usage.

+You may want to use sub-types to break out data to improve efficiency when the sub-type data doesn't always need to be queried immediately.
+For example, instead of logging all details of an `error` type you may log a main `error` type with the core details of errors and a separate `error-details` type including info such as stack traces.

 ## Usage